How to protect your privacy on an iPhone?

 iPhone_location_options

-Other access to restrict for applications
+Other access to restrict for apps

 iPhone_privacy